PeterMosmans/ansible-role-virtualbox-guest/README.md

   roles:
     - role: PeterMosmans.virtualbox-guest
 ```
-This example will install VirtualBox guest additions, and will not keep the build packages to the system if they needed to be installed for this role.
+This example will install VirtualBox guest additions, and will **not** keep the build packages to the system if they are needed to install them.

 License